Mission

 "The knowledge that refuge is available, when and if needed, makes the silent inferno of the desert more easily bearable.
 Mountains complement desert as desert complements city, as wilderness complements and completes civilization."--Edward Abbey, Desert Solitaire (1968)

-22% of New England's native plants are rare.
-31% of the 3,514 species documented here are not native.
-A high percentage of declining species requires insect pollination.
+Of the 3,514 plant species occurring in New England, 31% are not native, and 22% of our native plants are rare (threatened).
+A high percentage of our declining species require insect pollination.
 (Native Plant Trust) |

 Showy lady's-slipper orchid (Cypripedium reginae)